imagej/imagej.github.io/_pages/plugins/bdv/playground/bdv-playground-open-dataset.md

 You can use:

-`Plugins › BigDataViewer-Playground › BDVDataset › Open [Imaris]`
+`Plugins › BigDataViewer-Playground › BDVDataset › Create BDV Dataset [Imaris]`

 ## Open OMERO images as a BDV Dataset

-Coming soon ...
+You can use:
+`Plugins › BigDataViewer-Playground › BDVDataset › Create BDV Dataset [OMERO]`

+You will be asked for your credentials.
+Note that there is a limitation currently which [prevents the opening of images that are not located in your default group](https://github.com/imagej/imagej-omero/issues/117).

 ## Import the current ImageJ image as a BDV Dataset